notmaintained/pnd/glue/README.md

 ## Request

-All request handler callback functions are passed as their first paramter an array containing request details:
+All request handler callback functions are passed, as their first paramter, an array containing request details:

 ``` php
 index.php